Photography

 There is never a shortage of engaging moments at UNI.
 These images feature people in the environments in which they live, work and play.
 Subjects should be active yet casual, confident in an authentic, organic way that captures the hands-on experiences at UNI.

-Community and Environments
+Community & Environments

 Home.
 The UNI campus is where journeys begin, and discoveries are made.
 It's where we form connections that last a lifetime, but it’s also everywhere our alumni and friends carry the UNI spirit.
 Our campus holds a special place in our hearts, and we highlight it through simple, yet inspiring shots that evoke emotion, feature the spirit and energy of UNI, and capture the culture of our campus.